besser435/AC-API/README.md

 # AtlasCivs API
-ACAPI is a dumbed-down fork of [TAPI](https://github.com/besser435/TEAW-API) for AtlasCivs.
+AC-API is a dumbed-down fork of [TAPI](https://github.com/besser435/TEAW-API) for AtlasCivs.
 It is a super simple plugin that provides a web-server which exposes data about the AtlasCivs Minecraft server.
-It shows things like online players, Towny info, player statistics, and more.
+It shows things like online players, PvP kills, player statistics, and more.

-The Spigot and dependency APIs are very simple, so this can easily be expanded.
+The Spigot API is very simple, so this can easily be expanded.

 ## Programmer Notes & To Do
 Spark isn't updated anymore, transition to something else like Javalin. <br>